 Membership in PERF means you are working toward earning a retirement income.
 You and your employer may share in paying for this benefit.
 However, this depends upon how your employer participates in PERF.
-There are two pieces making up the PERF benefit structure:
+A PERF benefit has two parts:

-This portion of your PERF benefits is paid as a lifetime monthly benefit.
-It is funded entirely by your employer at no cost to you, and remains an employer asset.
-When a member applies to receive a retirement benefit, the employer account will be used to fund those retirement benefits.
-Members who choose to leave PERF-covered service and do not become eligible to receive a retirement benefit cannot withdraw these funds.
-Since this is a relationship between PERF and employers, you will not be asked to make any decisions regarding the management of pension benefit contributions.
+Your pension benefit is paid as a lifetime monthly benefit.
+Your employer funds this at no cost to you, and it is an employer asset.
+When you apply for a retirement benefit, your employer account will fund those retirement benefits.
+If you leave a PERF-covered position before you qualify for a retirement benefit, you cannot withdraw these funds.
+This is a relationship between PERF and employers, you will not be asked to make decisions about the management of pension benefit money.

-The second part of the PERF benefit structure is the Annuity Savings Account (ASA).
-It serves to supplement the pension benefit at retirement and is an important way of increasing your retirement savings.
-However, if you leave covered employment before becoming eligible to receive a retirement benefit, you may take a distribution of your ASA.
+The second part of the PERF benefit is the Annuity Savings Account (ASA).
+It supplements your pension benefit at retirement.
+It is an important way to boost your retirement savings.
+If you leave covered employment before you qualify for a retirement benefit, you may withdraw your ASA.

-Within the ASA there are two types of contributions – mandatory and voluntary.
-The mandatory portion can be paid by the employer, the employee, or shared by both.
-The voluntary portion is optional and available to members who work for an employer who participates in the voluntary contributions program.
+The ASA has two types of contributions – mandatory and voluntary.
+The mandatory part can be paid by the employer, the employee, or shared by both.
+The voluntary part is optional and available to you if you work for an employer who participates in the voluntary contributions program.

-State law requires that three percent (3%) of an employee’s gross wages (regular and overtime pay) must be contributed to fund the ASA.
+State law requires that 3 percent of your gross wages (regular and overtime pay) must be contributed to fund your ASA.

-If you work for the State, a quasi-governmental agency, or a university, the three percent (3%) is paid by your employer before taxes are calculated on your wages.
+If you work for the State, a quasi-governmental agency, or a university, the 3 percent is paid by your employer before taxes are calculated on your wages.

-For all other employers, the three percent (3%) may be deducted from your paycheck, or your employer may pay all or part of this mandatory three percent (3%) contribution.
-The governing body of the employer makes this decision, and may change it at any time.
+For all other employers, the 3 percent may be deducted from your paycheck, or paid by your employer.
+The employer makes this choice, and may change it at any time.

-Whether deducted or paid by the employer, this is a mandatory contribution to benefit each member of the fund.
-It is sent to PERF for deposit in your ASA, as mandated by state law.
-If you are not vested at the time of distribution, the non-taxable benefit will be paid directly to you in a lump sum or you can elect to roll over the non-taxable amount in some cases.
-If you are vested at the time of distribution, IRS regulations mandate that a portion of your non-taxable benefit must be recovered over the life of the pension.
-A portion of each monthly pension payment will be non-taxable until your entire post-tax contribution amount is recovered.
+If you are not vested when you withdraw your ASA, the non-taxable benefit is paid to you in a lump sum or in some cases, you can roll over the non-taxable amount.
+If you are vested at withdrawal, IRS regulations require that part of your non-taxable benefit must be recovered over the life of the pension.
+Part of each monthly pension payment will be non-taxable until your entire post-tax contribution amount is recovered.
 Additional information can be found in the Taxation on the ASA section in this document.

 Voluntary contributions to the ASA are made through a payroll deduction with your employer.
-You may make additional contributions to your ASA if your employer’s governing body has decided, by resolution, to allow payroll deductions for this purpose.
-The employer can make this decision at any time, and may choose to stop payroll deductions at any time.
-The maximum for all types of voluntary contributions is ten percent (10%) of gross wages in addition to the three percent (3%) mandatory contribution.
+You may make additional contributions to your ASA if your employer allows a payroll deduction.
+The employer can make this decision at any time, and may also stop at any time.
+The maximum for all types of voluntary contributions is 10 percent of your gross wages in addition to the 3 percent mandatory contribution.

 Post-Tax Voluntary Contributions

-When you make post-tax voluntary contributions, federal, state and Social Security taxes have already been withheld.
-Your take home pay would be reduced by the total amount contributed.
-Since these funds have already been taxed, they will not be taxed again; however, it is important to note that any earnings or interest accrued on these funds are still taxable.
+When you make after-tax voluntary contributions, federal, state and Social Security taxes are withheld.
+Your take home pay will be reduced by the total amount contributed.
+Since these funds have already been taxed, they are non-taxable.
+Please note that any income or interest earned on these funds is still taxable.

-If you are not vested at the time of distribution, the non-taxable benefit will be paid directly to you in a lump sum or you can elect to roll over the non-taxable amount in some cases.
-If you are vested at the time of distribution, IRS regulations mandate that a portion of your non-taxable benefit must be recovered over the life of the pension.
+If you are not vested at the time of distribution, the non-taxable benefit is paid to you in a lump sum or in some cases, you can roll over the non-taxable amount.
+If you are vested at the time of distribution, IRS regulations require that part of your non-taxable benefit must be recovered over the life of the pension.

-A portion of each monthly pension payment will be non-taxable until your entire post-tax voluntary contribution amount has been recovered.
+Part of each monthly pension payment will be non-taxable until your entire post-tax contribution amount has been recovered.

-For you to make post-tax voluntary contributions, your employer must simply agree to deduct the amount requested (up to ten percent [10%]).
-That money is then sent to PERF as a contribution to your ASA.
-You may choose to stop making post-tax voluntary contributions or change the amount deducted at any time.
+In order for you to make after-tax voluntary contributions, your employer must agree to deduct the amount requested (up to 10 percent).
+That money is sent to PERF.
+You can stop making post-tax contributions or change the amount deducted at any time.

-You are urged to carefully consider all the conditions and consequences of pre-tax contributions because making changes later is severely restricted.
+Carefully consider all the conditions and impacts of pre-tax contributions.
+Your ability to make changes later is severely restricted.

 The conditions that apply to pre-tax contributions include:

-The PERF ASA program allows members to actively participate in managing their retirement benefits through self-directed investment options for your ASA.
-You may decide how to invest the mandatory and voluntary contributions to your account are invested according to your choices in one or more of the eight options available through PERF:
+PERF allows you to manage your retirement benefits with self-directed investment options for your ASA.
+You may decide how to invest the mandatory and voluntary contributions in your ASA in one or more of the eight funds available through PERF:

-You may choose among these options for the first time when you enroll in PERF.
-You may also log in to your online member account to make or change your investment choices at any time.
+You may select from these options for the first time when you enroll in PERF.
+You can also log in to your online member account to make or change your investment choices at any time.
 If you don’t have a computer, call (888) 286-3544 Monday through Friday from 8 a.m. to 8 p.m.
-EST, except holidays and weekends, to complete your request via phone with a customer service representative.
+EST, to speak to a customer service representative.

-If you do not submit these choices to PERF, all ASA contributions will automatically be invested in a target date fund based on the year you will turn 65.
+If you don’t make an investment selection, all ASA contributions will automatically be invested in a target date fund based on your estimated year of retirement.

-Currently, you have the ability to view daily valuations of your ASA contributions and make daily changes to your investment allocations.
-The valuation of your ASA account includes a deduction of investment expenses.
+You may view valuations of your ASA and make changes to your investment choices on a daily basis.
+The valuation of your ASA includes a deduction of investment costs.

-You direct PERF to invest a portion of your account (present balance and future contributions) into any or all of the investment funds in at least one-percent (1%) increments.
-Or, you can invest your current contributions and new contributions separately.
-This means you can direct both current and future contributions or leave current balances as they are and direct future contributions only.
-These investment options have grown in number over the years as the INPRS Board of Trustees has added new asset classes to the investment of the overall PERF portfolio.
+You may choose to invest your ASA (present balance and future contributions) in any or all of the investment options in at least one percent amounts.
+You may also choose to invest your current balance and new contributions separately.
+This means you can direct both current and future money, and direct future contributions only.
+Our investment options have grown and will be revised as the INPRS Board of Trustees adds new investment choices to the PERF portfolio.

 Quarterly member statements are now electronic.
-Log on to PERF Online to view your quarterly statement detailing your account balance and interest earnings.
+Log on to your online account to see your quarterly statement with your account balance and earnings.

-If you would like a paper statement mailed to your home, log on to PERF Online and select the Personal Information tab, Communications, E-mail Address, then Communications Preferences.
-Or, you can download the Annuity Savings Account (ASA) Quarterly Member Statement Opt-In form from the INPRS Web site.
+If you want a paper statement mailed to your home, log on to your online account.
+Select the Personal Information tab, Communications, E-mail Address, and then Communications Preferences.
+Or, you can download the Annuity Savings Account (ASA) Quarterly Member Statement Opt-In form here.

-The quarterly statement shows how much you have contributed and any change in value to your holdings.
-For most PERF members, the employer picks up the 3 percent mandatory contributions, which are pre-tax contributions.
-However, where the employer does not pick them up, the employee pays them as post-tax contributions.
-The 3 percent is taxed as income and then payroll deducted into the ASA.
-The earnings on the contributions are tax-deferred until the member takes them out.
+The quarterly statement shows your contributions and any change in value to your holdings.
+For most PERF members, the employer pays the 3 percent mandatory contributions as pre-tax contributions.
+When the employer does not make the contribution, you pay the contribution post-tax.
+The 3 percent is taxed as income and then placed in the ASA.
+The earnings on the contributions are not taxed until they are withdrawn.
 This is also true for voluntary pre- and post-tax contributions.
-Tax obligations apply when payment is made to the member as a retirement benefit or an ASA distribution.
-Many members assume that the amount shown on the quarterly statement is the entire benefit they would receive if they were to retire.
-It is important to remember the largest portion of retirement income will come from the pension, which is not shown on the quarterly statement.
+Taxes are due when you receive a retirement benefit or take an ASA withdrawal.
+Many members believe that the amount shown on the quarterly statement is the entire benefit they would receive at retirement.
+You should remember the largest piece of retirement income will come from your pension, also shown on the quarterly statement.
 An estimate of your pension will be included on your quarterly statement after five years of service.

-If you would like to calculate your own benefit estimate, go here.
-Click on “My Fund,” then click “Public Employees” and scroll down to the “Use the Benefit Calculator” link.
+To calculate your own benefit estimate, go here.
 Please remember this is only an estimate of your benefit amount.

-These RSA funds may be invested in any of the current investment options except for the Guaranteed Fund.
-They may be withdrawn at any time prior to retirement.
+These RSA funds can be invested in any of the current investment options.
+They can be withdrawn at any time before retirement.
 At retirement, these funds may be combined with your pension and ASA as part of your total benefit.

 Your employer chose to join PERF.
-It also chose the positions that are covered under the PERF plan.
-Therefore, you become eligible for PERF membership when you begin employment in a position your employer chose to cover under the PERF benefits structure.
+Your employer also decided which positions would be covered under the PERF plan.
+You qualify for PERF when you begin working in a position your employer covers with PERF benefits.